klawa/EC4CDD_CMIPmodels/README.md

 ## Content
 * _ECpaper_Figure*py_ files reproduce the corresponding main figures of the paper
 * _Map2_Corr.py_ and _useful_functions.py_ are aiding files for data processing and plotting
 * EC_KL_div*py files are part of the Emergent Constrain calculation package adopted for this study.
-The original package can be found under GIT:: https://github.com/florentbrient/emergent_constraint and Brient2020: https://doi.org/10.1007/s00376-019-9140-8
+The original package can be found under https://github.com/florentbrient/emergent_constraint and Brient2020: https://doi.org/10.1007/s00376-019-9140-8

 ## Input data